 - Aluminum green bezel

-This reference introduced the broader Super Case and a ceramic bezel, marking a clear modern shift in Submariner proportions and materials.
-The wider lugs and crown guards gave the watch a more substantial wrist presence, while the ceramic bezel improved scratch resistance and long-term durability, defining the Submariner’s contemporary design era.
+This reference introduced the broader Super Case and the Cerachrom bezel, marking the modern shift in Submariner proportions and materials.
+The wider lugs and crown guards gave the watch more wrist presence, while the Cerachrom bezel improved scratch resistance and long-term durability.

 Key Specs: